SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 5. The new workspace will open and it will show the generated 'RiskManagement' project like this:
 ![project view](../ex1/images/01_01_0050.png)

-6. In VS Code choose **Terminal -> New Terminal** from its menu.
+6. In Business Application Stuid choose **Terminal -> New Terminal** from its menu.

-    A new terminal opens in the lower right part of the VS Code screen.
+    A new terminal opens in the lower right part of the Business Application Studio screen.

 7. In the terminal, start a CAP server by typing:
     ```